theroyalwhee0/ident/README.md

 ## Legal & License
 Copyright 2020-2021 Adam Mill

-The library is released under Apache 2 license.
-See LICENSE for more details.
+This library is released under Apache 2 license.
+See [LICENSE](https://github.com/theroyalwhee0/ident/blob/master/LICENSE) for more details.